 .
 Most cases go away without treatment in a matter of months.
 However, recurrent or chronic progressive cerebellar ataxia does occur.

 Your doctor will ask about your symptoms and medical and family history.
-A physical exam will also be done.
-Your limb coordination will be observed to assess the degree and nature of the ataxia.
+A physical exam will be done.

 You may need to have your bodily fluids and tissues tested.
 This can be done with: